ucsf-web-services/ucsf_pattern_library/source/_patterns/01-atoms/text/links.md

+---
 # Links
 ---
-state: inprogress

 ---
+state: complete
+---

 ### Description
-The description of the atomic element will go here.
+These are examples of links.

 ### Usage
-Information regarding how is the atomic element used goes here.
+#### @todo Sara fix me.

 ### Accessibility Considerations
-For screen readers
-*  Links should make sense out of context.
-* Place the distinguishing information of links at the beginning of a link.
+For screen readers, links should make sense out of context.
+Place the distinguishing information of links at the beginning of a link.
+Please ensure accessibility by testing the whole page, including this element, in context.

+* About link accessibilty properties: http://webaim.org/techniques/hypertext/

 ### SEO Considerations
-SEO information will go here.
+This section is left intentionally blank and is for future consideration.

 ### Technical Considerations
-Anything special technical-wise will be shared here.
+To implement a link, use the markup structure shown here, with the link tag.